The Hull Fishing Industry – post 1950

 A large percentage of these men were very capable, hard working, excellent shipmates who frequently stayed in a particular vessel for long periods of time.
 It was a bonus to sail in a vessel manned by men such as these; the camaraderie made life at sea that little bit more acceptable.
 A crew of competent seamen, who were not afraid of hard work, who hoped for good fishing was a boon to a Skipper.
 Team work on board always led to a productive and, in general, a happy ship.

 A feature of deckhands who worked well together, led to socializing at home when they went for nights out at the local entertainment venues.
 For all crew members the short time spent between trips was paramount.
 Once they had been down the dock to settle with the company to learn how much money he had earned for that trip, he then usually devoted his efforts to having a good time with his family.
 It was not unusual for them to take their children out of school, with or without notice (something that is not allowed nowadays) and go off to the seaside, etc, for the day.
 Some of the menfolk liked a day at the races and a flutter on the horses so Beverley Racecourse was regularly visited by fishing families.
 Their wife’s treat was usually a town visit, to shop and dine out.
 The evenings were spent at local entertainment venues, pubs, clubs, theaters and dance halls.
 Such night spots included on Hessle Road, St Andrews Club, Dee Street & Albert Club, and Hessle Ex-serviceman’s Club (due to its extended opening hours) with the Tivoli, the Palace (later the Continental) and the New Theater being the favourite places to see national variety acts and celebrities.
-Popular public houses throughout the City of Hull included, the Rayners, Criterion, Half Way Hotel all sited on Hessle Road with music venue pubs such as the Ferryboat, Maybury, and Blue Heaven situated further afield but attracting many fishermen at night.
-Dance halls such as the City Hall, Scala, Kevin Ballroom and Newington Hall with a number of public baths, Madely Street and Beverley Road who often offered a dance night, where the places for those who liked to dance. (and drink late)
+Popular public houses throughout the City of Hull included, the Rayners, Criterion, Half Way Hotel all sited on Hessle Road with music venue pubs such as the Ferryboat, Maybury, Blue Heaven and Dixons Arms situated further afield but attracting many fishermen at night.
+Dance halls such as the City Hall, Scala, Kevin Ballroom and Newington Hall with a number of public bath halls, Madeley Street, Beverley Road and as far afield as Withernsea Pavilion who offered a night, for those who liked to dance. (and drink late).
+The train journey back to Hull afterwards were often quite interesting trips.